Chapter 10 Map Algebra

 Figure 10.2: Example of a local operation where output=(input1+input2).
 Note how each cell output only involves input raster cells that share the same exact location.

-Local operations also include reclassification of values.
-This is where a range of values from the input raster are assigned a new (common) value.
-For example, we might want to reclassify the input raster values as follows:
+Local operations also include reclassification, where a range of input raster values is assigned a new, common value.
+This technique is useful for grouping data into meaningful categories.
+For example, we might reclassify the input raster values as follows:

 Original values Reclassified values